Kjelll/Portfolio/AoE/AoE_doc.md

 Desired impact: Misclicking militia while shift spamming halbs doesnt force the player to slowly cycle through his barracks to cancel each individually

 Issues: Research is excluded to avoid game losing misclicks (cancelling Imp or Paladin)
 <img src="/AoE/SumRes/Issue.jpg" alt="Issue" width="200"/>

 Impacted gameplay: Quality of Life change, Military, Imp/Post Imp

-### Cavalry charge sound effect when a big group of cavalry attack moves towards a big group of enemies
+### Cavalry charge sound effect when a big group of cavalry moves towards a big group of enemies
-Similar to the charge sound effect already implemented in AoM, but more sparsely triggered and only some slight horse gallop sound to not disturb important sound clues or make the player weary of triggering it every minute.
+Similar to the charge sound effect already implemented in AoM, but more sparsely triggered and only some slight horse gallop sound to not disturb important sound cues.

 Desired impact: Give the player a feeling of power while commanding a group of knights, without disturbing the rest of their gameplay experience